timschneiderxyz/fyWin/README.md

 ## **Donations**

-If you would like to buy me a beer :beer:, you can do this [here](https://paypal.me/timschneiderxyz).
-Thanks! :heart:
+If you would like to buy me a beer 🍺, you can do this [here](https://paypal.me/timschneiderxyz).
+Thanks! ❤️

 ## **License**